uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 **Note**: The `OVERWRITE` option is not available in the Jenkins job as it causes undesirable behaviours, such as users existing group mappings to be removed.

 To update Keycloak with, for example, a new client:
 1. Update the relevant Keycloak json configuration file (tdr-realm-export.json).
-See README for the tdr-configuration private repository on how to do this.
+See README for the [tdr-configurations](https://github.com/nationalarchives/tdr-configurations#keycloak-configurations-usage) private repository on how to do this.
 2. If the change to Keycloak makes use of a new secret value, for example a new client secret:
     * Add the new secret value to the parameter store using Terraform: https://github.com/nationalarchives/tdr-terraform-environments